agrc/forklift/readme.md

 ### Upgrading ArcGIS Pro

 1. Upgrade ArcGIS Pro

+There is no second step if you originally created a fresh conda environment (not cloned from `arcgispro-py3`) and installed arcpy via `conda install arcpy -c esri`.

+If you do need to recreate the forklift environment from scratch, follow these steps:

 1. Copy the `forklift-garage` folder to a temporary location.
 1. Activate forklift environment: `activate forklift`
 1. Export conda packages: `conda env export > env.yaml`